Introduction: What Makes a Dog Breed Rare?

 Origin | Norway |

 Norwegian Lundehunds were first bred in the 1600s in Norway.
 They were used for hunting puffins.
-Two reasons led to the breed’s extinction: new methods were developed to hunt puffins, and a dog tax levied by the country led to a loss of interest in these dogs.
+Two reasons led to the breed’s near extinction: new methods were developed to hunt puffins, and a dog tax levied by the country led to a loss of interest in these dogs.
 It is estimated that only 250 Norwegian Lundehunds are present in the USA.

 Lundehunds have several unique physical traits: an additional toe on each foot, double dewclaws on the forefeet, 360-degree swiveling ears, and a greater range of motion in the joints.
 They are available in black, reddish-brown, white, or gray coats.